-38% of respondents - especially those in larger contact centres - use a combined voice and multimedia workforce management application, with 16% using an ad-hoc approach.
-Small contact centres that handle multichannel work are most likely to schedule using a separate method (probably manual), depending on volumes of calls or multichannel interactions.
+39% of respondents - especially those in larger contact centres - use a combined voice and multimedia workforce management application, with 8% using an ad-hoc approach.

 There was a noticeable use of standalone forecasting and scheduling for multichannel activity, mainly in larger operations which may run their non-voice operation as a separate part of the customer contact environment.
 Smaller operations are most likely to use ad-hoc multichannel scheduling.